 To date, we have not generated significant revenues outside of the U.S., Canada, the U.K., Latin America and Australia.
 However, we already have significant operations outside these countries and regions, and we expect to grow our international presence in the future.
-Our international employees are primarily located in the Philippines, where technical support, training and other professional services are performed, Russia, where portions of engineering and operations have been performed, and Australia, after our acquisition of Inference, where additional portions of engineering and operations are now performed.
-In March 2022, we made a decision to close our Russia office in June 2022 and to establish a new European development center in Porto, Portugal.
-While some of our Russian-citizen employees may be eligible to travel to and work in Portugal, it may not be feasible to retain all of them and we may have to expand recruiting and employment-related efforts in Portugal.
-We have and will continue to incur costs in connection with this transition, and during the transition we may experience operational disruptions, and there can be no assurance that our new European operations will be as effective or as efficient as our prior Russian operations, which could harm our business and results of operations.
+Our international employees are primarily located in the Philippines, where technical support, training and other professional services are performed, Portugal, where we are transitioning portions of engineering and operations that were previously performed in Russia, and Australia, where additional portions of engineering and operations are now performed.
+In March 2022, we made a decision to close our Russia office and to establish a new European development center in Porto, Portugal.
+While approximately half of our Russian-citizen employees have received visas and are moving to work in Portugal, it was not feasible to retain all of them and, in connection with growing our overall operations presence in Portugal, we have expanded recruiting and employment-related efforts in Portugal to further enhance our operations.
+We have and will continue to incur costs in connection with this transition, and during the transition we have and may continue to experience operational disruptions.
+There can be no assurance that our new European operations will be as effective or as efficient as our prior Russian operations, which could harm our business and results of operations.
 The future success of our business will depend, in part, on our ability to expand our operations and customer base to other countries, including our new location in Porto, Portugal.

-Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic, and political risks that are different from those in the U.S. In addition, in order to effectively market and sell our solution in international markets, we will be required to localize our solution, including the language in which our solution is offered, which will increase our costs, could result in delays in offering our solution in these markets and may decrease the effectiveness of our sales efforts.
+Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic, and political risks that are different from those in the U.S. In addition, in order to effectively market and sell our solution in international markets, we often must localize our solution, including the language in which our solution is offered, which increases our costs, could result in delays in offering our solution in these markets and may decrease the effectiveness of our sales efforts.
 Due to our limited experience with international operations and developing and managing sales and distribution channels in international markets, our international expansion efforts may not be successful.

-We also will incur additional compliance costs associated with our international operations, including costs associated with expanding and rapidly changing sanctions and other trade controls.
+We also will continue to incur additional compliance costs associated with our international operations, including costs associated with expanding and rapidly changing sanctions and other trade controls.
 In addition, we may be unaware or unable to keep current with changes in foreign government requirements and laws as they change from time to time, which often occurs with minimal or no advance notice.
 Failure to comply with these regulations could harm our business.
 In many countries outside the United States, it is common for others to engage in business practices that are prohibited by our internal policies and procedures or United States or international laws and regulations applicable to us.
 Although we have implemented policies and procedures designed to ensure compliance with these laws and policies, there can be no assurance that all of our employees, contractors, strategic partners and agents will comply with these laws and policies.
 Violations of laws or key control policies by our employees, contractors, strategic partners or agents could result in delays in revenue recognition, financial reporting misstatements, fines, delays in filing financial reports required as a public company, penalties, harm to our reputation or prohibitions on selling our solution, any of which could harm our business.